With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 Should it shorten up?

-So I mean, i it was great.
+So, I mean, it was great.

 Okay, no problem there.

-Uh did he talk about too many things to keep track of?
+Did he talk about too many things to keep track of?

 He went over like his whole kind of platform.

-You know, he talked about the wall, he talked about keeping these jihadists out of the country and keeping us safe.
+He talked about keeping these jihadists out of the country and keeping us safe.

 This guy remembers everything, folks.

-Keep no keep track of he this guy was there, and I'm trying to get him to complain, and he won't.
+This guy was there, and I'm trying to get him to complain, and he won't.

-No, I'm not gonna complain.
+No, I'm not going to complain.

-It the only thing I had to complain about was the parking and the traffic.
+The only thing I had to complain about was the parking and the traffic.

-The other inside the rally were well.
+But other inside the rally room.

-Yeah, I mean, that's with any event that you go to except for the rays game.
+Yeah, I mean, that's with any event that you go to, except for the Ray's game.

-Um so you don't think that he can improve it by reducing the number of issues he talks about, say focus on four or five for the appearance rather than this improvisational rant and go wherever his stream of consciousness takes him.
+Say, focus on four or five for the appearance rather than this improvisational rant and go wherever his stream of consciousness takes him.

 You know, he needs to be more specific.

-You mean policy wise?
+You mean policy-wise?

 Right.

-What he's gonna do, actually, not just how, but what the end of just kind of you know, tell you.
+What he's going to do, actually, not just how, but what the.

-I know that a little more, yes.
+A little more, yes.

 Yes, exactly right.

-You want to hear the deep dark details of it.
+You want to hear the deep, dark details of it.

-You want to I I totally totally understand it.
+I totally, totally understand it.

 Well, the reason I peppered you with these questions is because another person that I know watched it via streaming video and had pretty much the same assessment that you did.

-It was Trump stream of consciousness.
+It was Trump's stream of consciousness.

 He needs to pare it down.

-He just talked about whatever came to his mind, he brought it up, and he needs to tear it down and maybe go no longer than an hour.
+And he needs to pare it down and maybe go no longer than an hour.

-Everybody has their opinions on these things, and he's got to do it the way he feels it.
+And he's got to do it the way he feels it.

 He's got to do it.